profsmith89/ctps/_sources/chap14.md

 ## Insight from indecision

 As we saw with the Unix program `yes` (which contains an infinite loop) and when talking about intractable problems, we can sometimes turn a program with an undesirable behavior into a useful tool.
 Let's do that with the core of `yes_on_self`.
-In particular, we'll define a new function called `trouble` that makes the same call to `yes_on_s` as `yes_on_self` did, but flips the response before returning it.
+Let's define a new function called `trouble` that makes the same call to `yes_on_s` as `yes_on_self` did but flips the response before returning it.
 Again, this behavior might be easier to understand when viewed as Python statements:

 ```{code-block} python
 ---